 10. Introduces Positivity

 Yoga is like vacuum cleaning your mind, mental hygiene.
-The impressions in the mind are erased, freeing it from unwanted emotional baggage and brings out the positive energy.
+The impressions in the mind are erased, freeing it from unwanted emotional baggage, and brings out positive energy.
 It is one of the common mental health benefits of yoga.

 Hope you like this blog and this information helps.
 Do incorporate yoga in your daily routine to enjoy the mental health benefits of yoga.
 Follow Calm Sage for more such informational and motivational content.